Tangent-90deg/TrippleX-Puzzle/README.md

 # Terminal Hacker Game 🔐

-A simple terminal-based number guessing game written in C. The player takes on the role of a secret agent trying to hack into secure server rooms by solving number puzzles.
+A simple terminal-based number guessing game written in C++.
+The player takes on the role of a secret agent trying to hack into secure server rooms by solving number puzzles.

 ## 🎮 How to Play